ungermate/ungermate.github.io/adversarialImages.md

 ## Intro
 <div align="justify">
-It feels like we are living in the future as AI (in some form) becomes part of more and more everyday events.
-People can't help but wonder where this might lead and how could things go wrong.
+It feels like we are living in the future as AI (in some form) becomes a part of more and more everyday events.
+People can't help but wonder where this might lead and how things could go wrong.
 This got me thinking: how can I make things go wrong?
 How wrong?
 <br>

 Whith these questions in mind the goal of this project is to explore some of the vulnerabilities of neural networks used for visual image classification.